Film Booking Offices of America: Sound enters the picture

 FBO's The Perfect Crime, starring Clive Brook and Irene Rich, opened on August 4, 1928, at the Rivoli movie palace in Manhattan's Theater District.
 The first film directed by admired cinematographer Bert Glennon, it was also the first feature-length "talkie" to appear from a studio other than Warner Bros. since the epochal premiere of Warners' The Jazz Singer ten months before.
 The Perfect Crime had been shot silently in anticipation of a silent release.
-Using the RCA Photophone sound-on-film system, dialogue and "mystery sound effects" were dubbed in afterward.
+Using RCA Photophone, dialogue and "mystery sound effects" were dubbed in afterward.
 Savaging it as a "jabberwocky of inane incidents", the New York Times review concluded, "What it is all about can be called only an open question.
 A guess at the solution, however, would be that FBO had a mystery story, and in an effort to keep up with the times had synchronized it....
 The synchronization is faulty in many, many places, and several vocal selections are added in curious out-of-the-way scenes."
 A trade paper report described the studio's plans to add "synchronized music, sound effects and dialogue" to five other silently shot films.
 To date, FBO's experiments with sound had all been funded by RCA; on August 22, as Kennedy was crossing the Atlantic for a European vacation, Variety announced that he had finally signed a formal licensing agreement to pay for his studio's use of Photophone recording.
-While Kennedy traveled, RCA launched a bid to acquire control of and combine the Keith-Albee-Orpheum chain with FBO, as talks began between Sarnoff and the lead investment firm behind KAO.
-After his return in late September, Kennedy ultimately agreed to the plan, which would involve his divestiture from both businesses.
+While Kennedy traveled, RCA launched a bid to acquire control of and combine the Keith-Albee-Orpheum chain with FBO, as talks began between Sarnoff and Walker.
+After his return in late September, Kennedy ultimately agreed to the plan, which would involve his divestiture from both the theater circuit and his own studio.